JiaWenqi/sentiment_lstm/README.md

 20. autotuning hyper param.
 21. GloVe vector.
 22. ~~AdaOptmizer~~.
 AdaGrad greatly reduce the fluctuation.
-23. Color code the words for cell activation.
+23. ~~Color code the words for cell activation.~~
+24. interactive web service to do sentiment analysis.
+25. Preprocess special characters such as '

 ## Open Question
 1. Should we train embedding on the corpse or use pretrained embedding from larger corpse?